 There are so many types of stone being used for building and landscaping projects that its hard to list them all.
-Furthermore, stone is often referred to as natural stone and includes varieties such as Indian sandstone, limestone, granite, slate, travertine and marble.
-All types of stone have varying degrees of porosity which makes sealing some of them with a stone sealer a sensible option if protection of the surface is important.
+Furthermore, the stone is often referred to as natural stone and includes varieties such as Indian sandstone, limestone, granite, slate, travertine and marble.
+All types of stone have varying degrees of porosity which make sealing some of them with a stone tile sealer a sensible option if protection of the surface is important.

 Granite is also an igneous rock with between 20% to 60% quartz by volume, which makes it extremely hard and tough.
-It also has very poor permeability and because water finds it hard to penetrate into granite, it does not tend to attract the growth of mould, algae and lichen like other more porous substrates.
+It also has very poor permeability and because water finds it hard to penetrate into granite, it does not tend to attract the growth of mould, algae and lichen, like other more porous substrates.
 Marble is very similar to granite, it is a metamorphic rock and very dense in composition and not very porous because of this.
-For the purpose of this article about applying a stone sealer, we will talk about more porous stone substrates which mean sealing has more benefits.
+For the purpose of this article about applying a sealer, we will talk about more porous stone substrates which mean sealing has more benefits.

 A sealer can be used on marble and granite but it could be an unnecessary expense and have limited effect.
-Furthermore, a porcelain or ceramic tile is usually glazed during the manufacturing process and because of this is totally impervious to water penetration, so using a stone sealer is not usually advisable.
+Furthermore, porcelain or ceramic tile is usually glazed during the manufacturing process and because of this is totally impervious to water penetration, so using a stone tile sealer is not usually advisable.
 However, if the purpose of using a stone tile sealer is to improve oil and grease resistance then it can be applied.

-External stone paving on patios is prone to deteriorate much quicker than internal stone surfaces, so using a stone paving sealer is always advisable on a patio.
-There are so many patios now laid in the UK with porous substrates such as sandstone, limestone, slate and travertine and they soon start to go green in the winter months once algae starts to grow.
-A stone paving sealer for use on natural stone can offer that added level of protection that will maintenance and upkeep of the surface that much easier.
-A stone patio sealer can stop oil, grease and other types of stains getting into the surface as well as making them easier to remove.
-A stone patio sealer can also help to inhibit the regrowth of moss, algae and lichen which are common problems with natural stone paving.
-As with the internal stone sealers there is an option to have a dry invisible finish or a colour boosting effect.
+A stone patio sealer for use on natural stone can offer that added level of protection that will maintenance and upkeep of the surface that much easier.
+The sealer can stop oil, grease and other types of stains getting into the surface as well as making them easier to remove.
+Moreover, the stone patio sealer can also help to inhibit the regrowth of moss, algae and lichen which are common problems with natural stone paving.
+As with the internal stone sealers, there is an option to have a dry invisible finish or a colour boosting effect.